Incompetentwhale/PoolChemPro/README.md

 The adjustments are shown in a dedicated output frame within the GUI.
 If any input is invalid, an error message is displayed.
 ### Clear
 Clears all values easily.

+## Target Ranges
+**The target ranges are set to standard pool chemistry values, feel free to change at your own risk**